winks/f5n.org/content/about.md

 external embeds, and webserver logs are not even written to disk.

 Feel free to reach out if you found something helpful or interesting on this site.
+Or errors, I bet there are more errors than helpful things.

 [lmu]: http://www.ifi.lmu.de